facil-io/cstl/README.md

 ### Binary-Safe Dynamic Strings

-The fecil.io C STL provides a builtin solution similar in approach to the [Simple Dynamic Strings library](https://github.com/antirez/sds) (and with similar cons / pros).
+The fecil.io C STL provides a number of solutions for binary-safe dynamic Strings.

+One approach (`fio_bstr`) is similar to the [Simple Dynamic Strings library](https://github.com/antirez/sds) (and with similar cons / pros), only providing more functionality.

-I addition, the `fio_bstr` provides reference counted immutable strings with a "copy-on-write" fallback for when a string has to be mutated, making them a perfect choice for cached Strings.
+For example, `fio_bstr` provides reference counted immutable strings with a "copy-on-write" fallback for when a string has to be mutated, making these String objects a perfect choice for cached Strings.

 ```c